Organizers

 TU Bergakademie Freiberg – Institute of Energy Process Engineering and Chemical Engineering

 The TU Bergakademie Freiberg is established in 1765.
-As the German University of Resources, it focuses on education and research along the whole value chain of mineral and energy resources from exploration, mining, conversion and beneficiation to recycling.
+As the German University of Resources, it in teaching and research into the fundamentals and processes relating to raw materials, energy and materials along the entire value chain.
+Raw materials are explored and extracted, refined into materials, processed into materials and recycled as secondary raw materials.
 This specialization is reflected in the profile of the university: Geo, Material, Energy and Environment.

 The International Freiberg Conference is organized by the Institute of Energy Process Engineering and Chemical Engineering (IEC).
 Not only is IEC the biggest institute in TU Bergakademie Freiberg, Saxony; it is also one of the leading institutions in research and development activities relating to low carbon, circular and hydrogen technologies in Europe.